SeisSol/SeisSol/Documentation/installation-with-spack.rst

 ------------

 1. Spack is a really live project with dozens of commits per day.
-It is diffucult for us to keep the same pace with Spack.
+It is difficult for us to keep the same pace with Spack.
 A new version of Spack may not work because of new added features what we may not be aware of.
 Therefore, it may be necessary to use an older version of Spack.
 You can simply do it by moving the HEAD of your locally installed Spack